Rajasthan MLAs to stay put at hotel till RS polls

 Rajya Sabha polls: Congress shifts 21 Gujarat MLAs to Rajasthan

-He pointed out that the Congress could win the Lok Sabha election, too, if the party leaders started working in the same manner.
+He pointed out that Congress could win the Lok Sabha election, too, if the party leaders started working in the same manner.

 Asked about it, Pande acknowledged that Singh had written the letter and expressed his sentiments in a "positive way".